 In the United States, the decision to produce milk is largely made by individuals or families with dairy farm operations.
 Many of these farmers belong to producer-owned cooperatives.
 The cooperatives assemble members' milk and move it to processors and manufacturers.
 Some of these dairy farm cooperatives have high vertical integration, operating their own processing and manufacturing plants.
 Although some dairy cooperatives cover a local or regional area, many dairy farmers across the country have become members of national cooperatives in recent years.

 From Raw Milk to Dairy Products

-In 2020, U.S. farm milk contained approximately 87.10 percent water, 3.95 percent milk fat, and 8.95 percent skim solids on average.
-Milk is usually separated through various processes into components and processed into fluid beverage milk or manufactured dairy products.
+In 2021, U.S. farm milk contained approximately 87 percent water, 4 percent milk fat, and 9 percent skim solids on average.
+Milk is usually separated through various processes into components and processed into fluid beverage milk or the manufacture of other dairy products.

-Growing cheese demand has been one of the most important forces shaping the U.S. dairy industry.
-Rising cheese consumption has been aided by ready availability of a wider variety of cheeses, more away-from-home eating, and greater popularity of ethnic cuisines that employ cheese as a major ingredient.
-Mozzarella has been the most popular variety in recent years, followed by Cheddar.
-Consumption of most varieties has grown steadily for many years, as cheese has become a very significant part of the American diet.
+In recent decades, U.S. consumption of total dairy products has risen faster than the growth in population.
+However, use of individual products has shown great variation.
+For example, total U.S. per capita consumption of fluid milk has declined likely due to increased competition from other beverages and a declining share of children in the population.
+However, growing demand for cheese has been one of the most important forces shaping the U.S. dairy industry.
+Rising cheese consumption has been aided by the availability of a wider variety of cheeses, more away-from-home eating, and greater popularity of ethnic cuisines that employ cheese as a major ingredient.
+Mozzarella has been the most popular variety in recent years followed by Cheddar.
+Consumption of most varieties has grown steadily for many years, as cheese has become a very significant part of U.S. consumers’ diets.